zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 layout: post
 author: Stefan Nica
 title:
-  Continuous Model Deployment with ZenML Pipelines and Services
+  How to painlessly deploy your ML models with ZenML
 description:
   "Connecting model training pipelines to deploying models in production is regarded as a difficult milestone on the way to achieving Machine Learning